Learning to Fly: Let's simulate evolution in Rust (pt 2)

 }

-... which won't do in this case, because - as we've already established - we'd like to keep Layer and Neuron outside the public interface.
+... but it won't do in this case, because - as we've already established - we'd like to keep Layer and Neuron outside the public interface.

 If you recall our previous post, you might remember that we were talking a lot about random numbers - so if there's one thing I'm certain, it's that we'll need something in the lines of: